shotover/shotover-proxy/docs/transforms/transforms.md

 ## RedisSinkCluster

-This transform is a full featured redis driver that will connect to a redis-cluster and handle all discovery, sharding and routing operations.
+This transform is a full featured Redis driver that will connect to a Redis cluster and handle all discovery, sharding and routing operations.

 ```yaml
 - RedisSinkCluster: